theHdd4/TrinityFastAPIDjangoReact/README.md

   check will usually return **401** or **403**.
 The actual login follows immediately after.

+  When testing the column classifier endpoints a **404 Not Found** response often indicates the specified `validator_atom_id` or `file_key` does not exist rather than a missing route.
+Double-check these parameters if the API returns a 404 JSON message like `{"detail": "Validator atom 'demo123' not found in database"}`.

   Update `CSRF_TRUSTED_ORIGINS` and `CORS_ALLOWED_ORIGINS` in
   `TrinityBackendDjango/.env` so both the local frontend URL `http://${HOST_IP}:8080` and the public domain